csukuangfj/kaldi_native_io/README.md

 ## Read

 ### Sequential Read

-Create a sequential reader class with an `rspecifier` and use `for key, value in reader` to read the file.
+Create a sequential reader instance with an `rspecifier` and use `for key, value in reader` to read the file.

 For instance, the following code uses `kaldi_native_io.SequentialFloatMatrixReader` to